Underwriting Real Estate Syndications: A Quick Investors Guide

 Underwriting for New Development Real Estate Syndications

-New real estate developments like ground-up apartment buildings, build-to-rent communities, or self-storage facilities offer potential for high returns but come with longer timelines and more risk.
+New real estate developments such as ground-up apartment buildings, build-to-rent communities, or self-storage facilities offer the potential for high returns but entail longer timelines and greater risk.
 Underwriting these types of real estate deals means projecting what will be, not what is.

 What We Look For When Underwriting Real Estate Syndication Deals